Orin + Jen Winter Wedding at Winter Park Headwaters Center

 Private Vows on the Snow

-Private vows are so special.
-They’ll always hold a special place in my heart, because when there’s no audience and no performance, you just have two people saying the things all the things that matter most.
-It’s such a magical moment to share on a weeding day.
-The emotion is so close to the surface during this time right before the ceremony and it all comes out when there’s no pressure from anyone else around.
+Private vows wreck me every time, in the best way.
+With no audience and no performance, you just get two people saying the things that matter most.
+The emotion sits right at the surface in the moment before the ceremony, and it all comes out when there is no pressure from anyone else around.

 A Friend at the Altar